 TABLE OF CONTENTS

 Foreword 3

 The approach to legacy 4

 ESPGHAN 54 th Annual Meeting 6

 2022 ISPIM Innovation Conference 10

 8 th Global DIY-Summit 2022 14

 EULAR 2022 18

 ESTRO 2022 22

 Key roles & responsibilities 26

 Customer journey 26

 About the author 27

 Partners & contact information 28

 FOREWORD

 The value that comes from hosting a large international congress can and should go far beyond the immediate economic gain.
-Not only to justify the carbon footprint and other adverse impacts an event like this may cause.
-But also because congresses are potential catalysts for positive societal change in the city and country hosting the meeting and for the global community.
+Not only to justify the carbon footprint and other adverse impacts an event like this leaves behind.
+But also, because congresses are potential catalysts for positive societal change in the city and country hosting the meeting, not to mention the global community.

-The potential for congresses to leave a positive and lasting legacy is great if associations prioritise it in their strategic planning and if destinations offer a systematic and proven legacy methodology to help associations and local partners reach their objectives.
-Congresses provide the perfect platform for some of the brightest minds across sectors, industries, and borders to come together to share insights, research and solutions to some of the world's biggest challenges.
-This means that congresses present a unique opportunity to capture the immense value of the meeting itself and create value.
+The potential for congresses to leave a positive and lasting legacy is great if associations prioritise it in their strategic planning.
+The destinations should offer a systematic and proven legacy methodology to help associations and local partners reach their objectives.
+Congresses provide the perfect platform for some of the brightest minds across sectors, industries, and borders to come together to share insights, research, and solutions to some of the world's biggest challenges.
+Congresses hence present a unique opportunity to both capture and create immense value from the meeting itself.
 In 2019 Copenhagen Convention Bureau launched Copenhagen Legacy Lab.
-Our key aim was to develop a methodology, tools and process that ensure that congresses and meetings held in Copenhagen are offered a strategic process to create a positive and lasting impact on society.
-We work closely with international associations to identify and develop potential impact activities.
-And help associations design their event around a set of long-term legacy ambitions that align with the associations' purpose, objectives, and visions.
+Our key aim was to develop a methodology, tools, and processes to ensure that a strategic and systematic co-creation process that can create a positive and lasting impact on society, is offered to congresses and events held in Copenhagen.
+A service that is free of charge.

+We work closely with international associations and local capacities within the specific sector of the congress to identify and develop potential impact activities.

+We also help associations design their event around a set of long-term legacy ambitions that align with the association's purpose, objectives, and visions.
 In the three years since the launch of Copenhagen Legacy Lab, we have gained many insights into the processes, challenges, and opportunities.
-And have been able to develop and finetune both methodology and tools.
-We have gathered our cases in this paper.
+We have also been able to develop and finetune both methodology and tools.
+In this paper, we have gathered three of our cases representing the strongholds we are mostly working with: Life-Science, Green Transition, and Information & Communications Technology.
 They all differ, and each delivers different outcomes.
 It has been an absolute joy and awe-inspiring to work with associations and local partners on this journey and to experience their commitment to positive change and legacy first-hand.
-We have not stopped learning throughout these processes, and the project has only grown more vital for this reason.
+We have not stopped learning throughout these processes, and the project has only flourished even more for this reason.
 Our hope and firm belief are that more associations will see legacy and positive impact as a natural extension of their congress and make it part of their business model.
-Not only will this create many new opportunities for the associations to explore, but the positive ripple effect on the global community will perhaps be the most significant positive legacy.
+Not only will this create many new opportunities for the associations to explore, but the ripple effect on the global community will perhaps be the most significant positive legacy.
 I hope you enjoy the read.